FabioSeixas/ogolpetai/README.md

 # O golpe ta ai

-A cmd tool for server stress tests (atually, for me to learn Go)
+A cmd tool for server stress tests (it's actually a project to learn Go)